Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Collection_Intro.md

 - provides cursor to get objects of collection one by one.
 8. Object[] toArray()
 - converts invoking Collection to Array.

+> Collection vs Collections
+- Collection is a base interface for List, Set, Queue, whereas Collections is a Utility class/support tool which contains variety of useful methods that work with Collection.
+- contains predefined static methods that can be used while working with Collection.
+- ex: sort(), reverse(), shuffle(), disjoint(), binarySearch()